-I'm currently working as a Senior Software Engineer with the role Cloud Native Champion, and I'm responsible for the largest front-end component of Qlik Sense® in our SaaS environments and cloud offerings.
+My last role at Qlik was as a Senior Software Engineer with the role of Cloud Native Champion, and I was responsible for the largest front-end component of Qlik Sense® in Qlik's SaaS environments and cloud offerings.

 In 2013, I finished high school and later that year I came in contact with the company RestaurangOnline.